dotnet/interactive/docs/javascript-overview.md

 Sometimes you might need to import JavaScript modules in your notebook.
 You can use the `interactive` object to do so.

-Here is an example that configures requirejs to load d3.js from cdn.
+Here is an example that configures RequireJS to load D3.js from a CDN.

 ```js
 #!js